 Anger: “Why did he/she abandon me?”
 “Why is death preferable to life with me?”
 You may also be angry with yourself or others for having missed “clues” that might have revealed the deceased’s intentions.

 Despair: As happens with all grief, you may be overcome by sadness or feelings of helplessness.
 You may feel “crazy,” questioning your own sanity or having thoughts of suicide yourself.
-While this is not unusual, it can also be a sign of complicated grief.
-If you think you may be suffering from complicated grief, the intervention of a professional may help you better survive the pain and emotional turmoil associated with it.
+While this is not unusual, it is important to seek support or even professional help for yourself.
+Professional support or a support group may help you better live through the pain and emotional turmoil associated with it.
 If you are having any thoughts of harming yourself, please seek professional treatment immediately.
+The national suicide prevention hotline has 24-hour support at 1-800-273-8255.

 Taking care of yourself

-When you’re grieving, it is both important and difficult to take care of yourself.
-Your loss may take away your energy, your appetite and your emotional reserves.
+When you’re grieving, it is important to take care of yourself.
+You might find that your loss may take away your energy, your appetite and your emotional reserves.

 Be physically healthy: Your mind and body are connected, and physical health helps with the emotional healing process.
-It’s natural to feel lethargic or low energy, but if you’re able to take a walk or a run, it will promote the process.
-Combat your fatigue with an appropriate amount of sleep, and choose foods that provide you not just with comfort but also energy.
+It’s natural to feel lethargic or have low energy when you are grieving, but if you’re able to take a walk or even go for a run, it will promote the process.
+Combat your fatigue with an appropriate amount of sleep, and choose foods that provide you not just with comfort but also with energy.

 One of the critical factors in healing from a loss by suicide is the support of others.
 Having your family, friends, or a community of others who have experienced grief allows you to feel that someone else “gets it.”
 Being able to share your story or your feelings is vital to the healing process.

 Support groups: There are many support groups for suicide survivors — those who have lost someone through suicide.
+You can find the national registry of support groups.
 If this feels intimidating, remember that you can attend a group and just listen.
 You won’t be forced to speak until you’re comfortable, and you may draw comfort from being in a community of others who have some understanding of the nature and depth of your grief.

-Therapists or counselors: Sometimes, talking to a professional with experience with grief counseling (and suicide specifically) can help you work through some of the intense emotions you may be feeling.
-It’s normal to feel vulnerable after losing someone through suicide — we may feel there’s a stigma attached to it or be feeling guilt, however misplaced.
+Therapists or counselors: Sometimes, talking to a professional with experience with grief counseling (and suicide loss specifically) can help you work through some of the intense emotions you may be feeling.
+It’s normal to feel vulnerable after someone in your life dies from suicide — we may feel there’s a stigma attached to it or be feeling guilt, however misplaced.
 A compassionate third party with grief or suicide survivor experience may help you overcome obstacles to your healing.

 Faith-based groups: If you are religious, you may find support in your community or with the leader of your church or temple.
 They may be able to provide suggestions for rituals or prayer that can help.
 Because of their role in the community, they may have extensive experience with different types of loss, including suicide.